-There are 57 unsheltered picnic tables, available first come, first served.
-The park is heavily used during Gorge concert season, and fills early on weekends.
+There are 57 unsheltered picnic tables, available first come, first served at Wanapum.
+The park is heavily used during Gorge concert season and fills early on weekends.

-Gingko Petrified Forest State Park day-use area (picnic area and trails) open year round:
+Ginkgo Petrified Forest State Park day-use area (picnic area and trails) open year-round:

-Wanapum Recreation Area day use (picnic area, swim beach) open daily:
+Wanapum Recreation Area day use (picnic area, swim beach) open: